intel/mlir-extensions/docs/rfcs/XeTile.md

 ## Appendix 2 - Code examples for work group level XeTile using wg_map attribute

-First exampel shows a simple gemm.
+The first example shows a simple gemm.
 It demonstrates the different wg_map we used for prefetch and load.
 ```mlir
 Pseudo code for simple gemm
 C[1024, 1024] = matmul (A[1024, 1024], B[1024, 1024])